Bad Habit #1: Studying without a plan

 Do you revise by reading your notes to yourself again and again?
 Research has shown that this is a really inefficient way to learn.
 Instead, imagine you were a lecturer at FI and lecture to an imaginary class about the main topics, without using your notes.

-If you can explain a concept out loud, in complete sentences, it is likely that you will learn it and that you will understand it.
+Explaining a concept out loud, in complete sentences, is likely to help you learn it and understand it.
 If you can’t explain it out loud, then go back to your notes and review what was confusing you and try again (you might even start to enjoy lecturing!).
 If you don’t want to hear your voice then try to write down everything you know about a subject.
 Use the simple headings to help you of “Why?
 How?
 What?
 When?
 Who?” as this normally helps to structure your thinking.

 Such a big no no!
 It’s remarkable how many students think the best time to study is around 10/11pm (once Champions League highlights have finished) for an extended period of a couple of hours.